 The intersitial elements, e.g. C, N, etc., usually have remarkably faster diffusion rate than the substitutional elements.
 Meanwhile, they are assumed to have negligible volume contribution, and as a result the composition variables in Eq.
 6 to Eq.
 9 are replaced by u-fractions when interstitial elements are included in the system.
 The paraequilbrium growth rate model is designed specifically to address the fast diffusion of C in Fe alloys.
-Based on the Simplified growth rate model, it holds a paraequilbrium condition [1953Hil] at the migrating interface, in that, instead of assuming that all alloying elements are in equilibrium at the interface as the regular ortho-equilibrium condition states, only C assumes equilibrium state, while the substitutional elements are immobile and thus have the same compositions (u-fractions) across the interface.
+Based on the Simplified growth rate model, it holds a paraequilbrium condition [1953Hil] at the migrating interface, in that, instead of assuming that all alloying elements are in equilibrium state, while the substitutional elements are immobile and thus have the same compositions (u-fractions) across the interface.
 Therefore, only composition of C and its mobility appear in Eq.
 6.